livingdocsIO/documentation/reference-docs/includes/server_customization.md

 ```

 The above example tells the Livingdocs rendering engine that whenever it sees a `doc-include` with service `q-embed` it should do a GET request to the remote URL defined to get the rendered HTML string.

+### Editor interaction blocker

+The config property `blockEditorInteraction` can be `'always'`, `'initial'`, or not defined at all.
+It is used to configure how the user can interact with the include within the editor.
+The default behavior when the value is undefined is to allow the include to be fully interactive.
+By passing the string `'always'` the user will not be able to interact with the include content, and `'initial'` will only block the first click and then allow interaction (resetting the blocker when the include component is blurred).
+These two options can be particularly useful when working with videos and other interactive content, because they allow the component to be selected and configured more easily within the UI.